Typesetting & Printing Rules of the U.S. Supreme Court

-Arguing a case before the United States Supreme Court is one of the highest honors a lawyer can have, and one of the greatest challenges.
-As an Attorney admitted to practice before the Supreme Court, Legal Printers LLC's Principal and co-founder, Arthur Chotin, knows how much work goes into the preparation of a Petition for a Writ of Certiorari and then, if the Court grants the Petition, into the Briefs on the Merits.
+Arguing a case before the United States Supreme Court is one of the highest honors a lawyer can have and one of the greatest challenges.
+Having filed thousands of briefs at the Court, we at Legal Printers LLC know how much work goes into the preparation of a Petition for a Writ of Certiorari and then, if the Court grants the Petition, into the Briefs on the Merits.

-Legal Printers LLC can typeset your brief from either electronic or hard copy.
-We can scan the documents for your Appendix, run the output through our sophisticated Optical Character Recognition (OCR) software, then proofread and polish the results to come up with a typeset Appendix.
-Then, after you have had an opportunity to review the documents and make any changes you require, we can print and bind your brief, file it with the Clerk of the Court and serve it on opposing counsel.
+Legal Printers LLC can typeset your brief or advise you on how to do it.
+We can format the documents for your Appendix then proofread and polish the results to come up with a typeset Appendix.
+Then, after you have had an opportunity to review the documents and make any changes you require, we can print and bind your Brief, file it with the Clerk of the Court and serve it on opposing counsel.

 And when the document is finished, you can e-mail it directly to us at email@example.com.
-We'll print and bind it, serve your adversaries and have it filed with the Supreme Court by your deadline.
-Because we're right here in Washington, we can file it in real time instead of relying on "mail by" deadlines.
+We'll print and bind it, serve your opponents, and have it filed with the Supreme Court by your deadline.
+Because we're right here in Washington, DC, we will file it in real-time and return with a date-stamped confirmation instead of relying on "mail by" deadlines.
 And because we are set up for fast turnaround, we can meet deadlines others cannot.
-Legal Printers LLC is your top choice for U.S. Supreme Court Brief printer.
+Legal Printers LLC is the top choice to be your U.S. Supreme Court Brief printer.